VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

     $ make
     $ cp jsvc ../..

 This unpacked apache-tomcat-6.0.37 directory is the installed, working directory.
-Aside from compiling and installing `jsvc` we just did there are no other installation steps for Tomcat.
+Aside from compiling and installing `jsvc` as we just did there are no other installation steps for Tomcat.

 ### Acquire the TcIF Source